10 October 2010

 After 2-3 days you will notice tiny bubbles releasing at the surface of the mixture (please do not confuse them with the bubbles that appear after you vigorously stir the mixture).
 This is the indication that the yeast is active.
 If this doesn't happen after 3-4 days place it in a warmer spot.

-Once you see the yeast is active, remove the grapes and start adding 2 tbs of flour every day for the next 3-4 days.
+Once you see the yeast is active, start adding 2 tbs of flour every day for the next 3-4 days.
 Here you can use any flour even cooked oatmeal, because you are now feeding the starter.

 Once your starter is ready you can use it straight away and keep it on the counter and feed it 2 tbs of flour + 2 tbs of water every day if you regularly bake or if you bake occasionally, like me, once a week or less you can store the starter tightly closed in the fridge.
 In this case you just need to feed the starter once a week usually after you used it with 2 tbs of flour + 2 tbs of water.